 Getting on the phone with them is also an opportunity to evaluate how much they know.
 Even if you don’t know yourself, ask them about their equipment and why they use it.
 Do they do retouching and what and why.
 Again, even if you don’t know about the topic, knowledgeable people generally sound knowledgeable.
 It’s an opportunity for you to see if they stumble.

-For more details on evaluating a photographer, read this article.
+If you’re in the market for Los Angeles headshots, see the details on evaluating a photographer in this article.
 Evaluating photographers is something you’ll have to do.
 Properly and efficiently operating a DSLR and studio lighting is technical, much more so than a selfie that anyone can pull off.